alex-therapeutics/diga-api-client/README.md

         .build();

 var invoiceResponse = apiClient.invoiceDiga(invoice); // small API for invoicing
-                                                      // if you need to save the invoice for accounting purposes,
-                                                      // it is available in 'invoiceResponse.getRawXmlRequestBody()'

 if (invoiceResponse.isHasError()) {
     // handle error
+} else if (invoiceResponse.isRequiresManualAction()) {
+    switch (invoiceResponse.getInvoiceMethod()) {
+        case EMAIL:
+            var targetEmail = invoiceResponse.getInsuranceCompanyInvoiceEmail();
+            var generatedInvoice = invoiceResponse.getGeneratedInvoice();
+            // handle emailing the invoice to the insurance company break;
+        case POST:
+            // handle having to post the invoice break;
     }
+}

 log.info("Successfully validated and invoiced a DiGA code!");

+sendInvoiceToAccounting(invoiceResponse.getGeneratedInvoice()); // for accounting or troubleshooting purposes, you can access the generated invoice in the response
 ```

 You can also send test requests like this